ahderman/limette-challenge/README.md

   the appointment selection event all the way from the AppointmentListItem component up to the AppointmentsPage, and then down to the AppointmentEditor component.
   In a real application, I would definitely introduce an extra dependency to simplify that pattern.
+- I decided to implement the appointment filter-by-name functionality using regular expressions as a first version, but I don't think that is the right choice for such a widget.

 ## Problems/surprises encountered while developing this app